Council chiefs 'committed to removing inequality' as holiday hunger scheme set to launch in South Tyneside

 The council is to provide free meals at centres across the borough for three days during the middle four weeks of the long school holidays to ease the pressure on struggling families.

-The council already supports voluntary organisations which supply holiday meals through training and the loan of kitchen equipment.
+It already supports voluntary organisations which supply holiday meals through training and the loan of kitchen equipment.
 This scheme will further enhance the provision and complement the work of the third sector.

 Councillor Iain Malcolm, leader of South Tyneside Council, said: “Despite our best efforts the latest report from the End Child Poverty coalition shows that over a third of children (34.5%) are living in poverty in South Tyneside.
 This is a figure that I am determined to change.